Facts About Lead Levels and

 formula.
 Hot water may contain higher levels of lead.

-water filter in their home.
-If you choose to do so, follow these
+Install a water filter.
+If you choose to do so, follow these three important suggestions:

 1. Choose one designed for the specific filtration desired, such

 2. Make sure the filter is approved by the National Sanitation

 3. Maintain the filter as directed by the manufacturer.

 the water in my home tested?

 Fairfax Water’s certified drinking water laboratory does offer lead testing to its customers for a fee.
 To make arrangements to